ddydeveloper/algorithms_csharp/README.md

-# algorithms_csharp
+# Basic algorithms

-The number of base algorithms implementations written with C#.
+The number of basic algorithms implementations written with C#.